 Vitamins are crucial to a nutritional diet, but too much or too little of each can lead to serious health problems.
 Which foods provide the best sources of vitamins, how much is recommended of each and what happens when we stray from the recommended doses?

-Every vitamin is associated with a deficiency syndrome.
-In fact, that’s how they were first discovered.
-But, many of them are also associated with known and sometimes very serious overdose syndromes as well.
+Every vitamin is associated with a deficiency syndrome, which is how they were first discovered.
+But, many of them are associated with known and sometimes serious overdose syndromes too.

 The RDA stands for the recommended daily allowance.
-Essentially, what the RDA is the minimum amount you need to get of a vitamin on a daily basis in order to prevent a deficiency syndrome.
+Essentially, the RDA is the minimum amount you need to get of a vitamin daily to prevent a deficiency syndrome.
 The RDA for vitamin A is 900 micrograms.
 Deficiency causes night blindness.
-An overdose causes what we call hypervitaminosis A, which is actually a very serious medical condition that can ultimately be fatal.
+An overdose causes what we call hypervitaminosis A, which is a serious medical condition that can ultimately be fatal.
 Common sources of vitamin A include fruits and vegetables like mango, broccoli, carrots, spinach, and beef liver.

-Next, we have the B vitamins.
-There are many B vitamins starting with B1 or thiamine.
-The RDA there is 1.2 milligrams.
-A deficiency of thiamine can cause a very serious neurological disorder called Wernicke-Korsakoff syndrome where, in the end stage, people actually completely lose their short-term memory.
+Next, we have B vitamins.
+Many B vitamins begin with B1 or thiamine.
+Here, the RDA is 1.2 milligrams.
+A deficiency of thiamine can cause a serious neurological disorder called Wernicke-Korsakoff syndrome where, in the end stage, people completely lose their short-term memory.
 Overdoses will tend to cause drowsiness.
 Common sources of thiamine include spinach, green peas, tomatoes, watermelon, sunflower seeds, and other vegetables.

-We have B2 or riboflavin.
-The RDA is 1.3 milligrams.
+Another common form is B2 or riboflavin, with an RDA of 1.3 milligrams.
 The deficiency syndrome is ariboflavinosis, which causes changes to the skin and the oral mucosa—sores and bleeding, for example.
 Common sources include spinach, broccoli, mushrooms, eggs, milk, liver, and some seafood items like oysters and clams.

 There is reasonable evidence to support that vitamin B2 reduces the frequency of migraine attacks.
 Therefore, in people with mild to moderate migraine headaches, supplementing B2 may improve the number of headaches that you have.